2026 VENDORS

 Bernadette Martin

-At Saranac River Ranch we make 100% cold pressed fruit and vegetable juices using local and organic produce.
+At Saranac River Ranch they make 100% cold pressed fruit and vegetable juices using local and organic produce.
 Cleanse packages are also available.
-You can book a a farm stay in our newly renovated barn and spend some time retreating on the beautiful Saranac River.
-The farm stand will also be open in 2024 to grab some fresh juice!

 • Secret Mountain Creations